AliLRS/RISC-V_Microprogrammed/README.md

 <p align="justify">There is a multiplexer that selects which one of its inputs will be the address for the next micro-operation.
 Based on the executing instruction and the current execution stage, the following scenarios are considered:</p>
 <ol>
   <li align="justify">The micro-operation that comes after the current micro-operation in the ROM should be executed precisely.
 This is implemented using an Adder.</li>
-  <li align="justify"><p>In the decode state, the next state is determined based on the opcode. this is implemented using the Dispatch ROM 1.</p>
+  <li><p align="justify">In the decode state, the next state is determined based on the opcode. this is implemented using the Dispatch ROM 1.</p>
   <center><img src="imgs/dispatch_ROM_1.png" alt="Dispatch ROM 1" ></center></li>
-  <li align="justify"><p>In the MemAdr state, the next state is determined based on the opcode, and this is implemented using the Dispatch ROM 2.</p>
+  <li><p align="justify">In the MemAdr state, the next state is determined based on the opcode, and this is implemented using the Dispatch ROM 2.</p>
   <center><img src="imgs/dispatch_ROM_2.png" alt="Dispatch ROM 2" ></center></li>
   <li align="justify">When the instruction is completed, the next state is the Fetch state.</li>
   <li align="justify"> In the ExecuteR, ExecuteI, and JAL states, the next state is the ALUWB state.</li>